Best Puzzle Toys for Dogs: Keep Them Busy While You’re Busy With Baby

 • If you need something your dog won’t destroy right away, try the Bob-A-Lot Food Dispensing Toy.
 The large size holds up to 3 cups of kibble and has an adjustable opening to make it more or less difficult.

-• Lil' Snoop is another one we like a lot.
-The standout features are its durability, cleaning is a breeze and it’s available in various sizes.
+• Lil' Snoop is another one we like a lot, it’s perfect for small dogs.
+It is durable, cleaning is a breeze, and it’s available in various sizes.
 It doesn’t make any noise!
-They also have a large Snoop and if you want to take the challenge up a notch, add Nooks Happiness.
+For medium to large dogs, get the large Snoop, and if you want to take the challenge up a notch, add Nook's Happiness.

 Pickle Pocket